Tracyee/visualization-of-gaussian-bayes-classifier/README.md

 Run `run.py` for 2D or 3D visualization of bayes classifier.

-With special thanks to previous workd done by [Visualizing the bivariate Gaussian distribution](https://scipython.com/blog/visualizing-the-bivariate-gaussian-distribution/).
+With special thanks to previous work done by [Visualizing the bivariate Gaussian distribution](https://scipython.com/blog/visualizing-the-bivariate-gaussian-distribution/).